 Each manuscript should contain:

-- Name and surname of the Author (in the footnote there should be provide affiliation, country and email contact to the Author), full title and subtitle (if any) of the text.
+- Name and surname of the Author (in the footnote author’s should provide academic affiliation, country, e-mail contact for the Author, ORCID ID: https://orcid.org/XXXX-XXXX-XXXX-XXXX), current postal address (needed to receive a copy of the journal), full title and subtitle (if any) of the text.

-- Abstract up to 250 words, their function is to show/present the goals, ways of analysis and main conclusions.
+- Abstract up to 250 words, the function is to show/present the goals, ways of analysis and main conclusions.

 - Up to 8 key words.

-- Articles in section Article-Studies should contain up to 40 000 characters (including the main text, abstracts, key words, tables and diagrams, footnotes and references), it should be divided into sections with not numbered internal titles.
+- Articles in the section Article-Studies should contain up to 40 000 characters (including the main text, abstract, keywords, tables and diagrams, footnotes and references), articles should be divided into sections, internal titles should not be numbered.

 - Footnotes should be kept to a minimum and contain additional information, which the Author is willing to add to the main text.

 - References in the text should follow APA Style and be cited as (Author’s Surname, Year, page) (Rutter, 2006, p.
 8), (Walker & Salt, 2006, p.
 27), (Elliott et al., 2006, p.
 278), an alphabetically ordered references section should follows after the text.

 - References should be written in alphabetical order.